KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 **Void of Self** —
 the supernal principle of fragmentation, exhaustion, and subversal collapse.

-Like Theon, Nekron is singular as principle and singular per universe as office.
+Like Theon, Nekron is singular as principle and singular per universe-generating emanatory cycle as office.
 Its field persists only while entropic function remains active.

 Yet the mode of its end differs.